 As primates, anger is an important emotional signal.
 It is a real threat signal that there is something coming at us NOW so we really react to the anger of others and it can pay to do so.
 Your family may survive if you can get a predator to back off.

-The problem relating to anger is: how do you manage it just enough?
-Can we create a safe place for the unpredictable force that is anger?
+The problem relating to anger is: how do I manage it just enough?
+Can I create a safe place for the unpredictable force that is anger?
 Possibly indirectly; via other emotions that can be accessed more safely.
 Doing safe experiments around acceptance and mindfulness work can improve our ability to trust.
 This work helps us to construct and visualise our own, unique safe place.
 Maybe we can be more open to other feelings as a first step toward facing more difficult emotions.

 Awareness of our Script can be relevant.
 When we can see that we are more than the story of our life, then the need to protect that story we have written about ourselves can be lessened.
 It is useful to talk about our life story and to explore how it might be threatened.
 This talk can open us to our imperfections, it can take the fuel out of our anger.

 In summary, then, anger and hostility may provide evidence of a dysregulated fight/fight/freeze and faint response.
 The task of therapy is to identify how to work to re-integrate that potentially life-saving response.
 The key is to integrate angry actions in a way that the sub-cortical brain (not so smart, and older ….) does not take over.
-Can the actions associated with rage be regulated so that the cortex (smarter and younger ….) can stay online when rage is felt.
+Can the actions associated with rage be regulated so that the cortex (smarter and younger ….) stays online when rage is felt.